Skip to content

 1.3 Optional ID token

-The Connect2id server, being an OpenID Connect provider (OP), can be set up to include an ID token with the token response (this is a non-standard feature).
+The Connect2id server, as an OpenID Connect provider (OP), can include an optional ID token with the token response (this is a non-standard feature).
+Use the openid scope to signal this.

-1.4 How to pass an SMS or email verification code with the password grant
+1.4 How to include an OTP, SMS or email verification code

-The Connect2id server provides a mechanism to include an SMS or email verification code along with the password.
-To achieve this specify a simple scheme to wrap the password and code together, then unwrap them in your grant handler.
+Define a simple scheme to wrap the password and verification code, then unwrap them in your grant handler.

-For example, you can put the password and code into a JSON object that is Base64URL-encoded and passed as the password value:
+For example, put the password and code into a JSON object that is Base64URL-encoded and passed as the password value:

 • Username: alice